PARTS AND ADVICE FOR YOUR 'OLDEN GOLDIE'

 Early arm on the left, later one in the two right pictures.
 Old style swing arm could be changed for a later one, but the modification is relatively simple.

 The only problem could be the aquisition of the seal 91267-371-003.
 Discontinued by Honda, they are sometimes very difficult to find, but NOS turns up fairly regularly at vintage part dealers.

 Here you can see the way the grease seal fits aroung the coupling, keeping the grease in and preventing it from disappearing into the swing arm.
 If you are doing this mod and having difficulty finding one, contact me as I have a wide range of dealers all over the world to call on and sometimes have these in stock myself.
 The diagram shows how the grease gets through the seal to the sliding spline area.

 Although you will see advice on different forums that says any grease will do the job (and certainly any grease is far better than none!), this is an area of very high sliding pressure for which Honda specify a 60% Molybdenum Disulphide (MoS2) grease.

-I have not found a source of grease with this high a molybdenum content other than Honda's own.
+I have not found a source of grease with this high a molybdenum content other than Honda's own, available from dealers.

 more to come on drilling and fitting the zerk when I have time